3 Simple Tips for When You Feel Overwhelmed by Life

 The first step when you feel overwhelmed in life is to keep it simple.
 That entails writing down everything you will ever need to retrieve from your brain.

-In this technological world, people are bombarded with social calendars, apps, and programs all with the aim of simplifying our lives.
-Instead, all this does is overwhelm us more, and instead of saving you time, they take more brainpower to use as well as more skill to learn.
-You are also dependent on being connected to the internet – And this is not always possible.
+Instead, all this does is overwhelm us more, and instead of saving you time, it takes more brainpower to use, as well as more skill to learn.

-The first tool to use to overcome overwhelm is the good old trusted to-do list.
+The first tool to use to overcome overwhelm is the good old, trusted to-do list.

-Whether you use a notebook, a day planner, or a diary – just write it down.
+Whether you use a notebook, a day planner, or a diary, just write it down.

 A phone number, a date; a song you hear on the radio you want to download; a word you want to find the meaning of; a birthday; an appointment with the doctor, a lunch with a friend; record an expense; a phone call you need to make…..everything and anything that you need to do, remember or recall should be written down.

-A Good Actionable Tip #1:
+| A Good Actionable Tip #1:

+Prepare Ahead Get in the habit of writing down your list of important to-do’s each night before you go to bed.
 This will not only help you sleep better as you don’t have to constantly think about what needs to be done the next day but will also give you the added advantage of starting off the new day with an organized plan.
-This is a surefire way to help you feel more in control when you feel overwhelmed by life.
+This is a surefire way to help you feel more in control when you feel overwhelmed by life. |

 2. Get Organized

-When you have far more information than can fit in a simple planner and you need to have access to it daily – the good old lever arch file or 3-ring binder is your new best friend.
+When you have far more information than can fit in a simple planner and you need to have access to it daily, the good old lever arch file or 3-ring binder is your new best friend.

-A good idea is to divide each area into sections and color code each section.
+A good idea is to divide each area into sections and color-code each section.

 It frees up so much more time.
 The time that would otherwise be wasted on looking for things.

-A Good Actionable Tip #2:
+| A Good Actionable Tip #2:

-It sounds simple, but counting backward from 100 is a great way to distract yourself from pressure and reset your mindset.
+Count Backwards It sounds simple, but counting backward from 100 is a great way to distract yourself from pressure and reset your mindset.
 This easy trick is the perfect way to get started doing a task that you’ve been putting off.
-Simply sit back, close your eyes, and count backward thinking only of the numbers instead of what is overwhelming and stressing you out.
+Simply sit back, close your eyes, and count backward thinking only of the numbers instead of what is overwhelming and stressing you out. |

 3. Schedule Downtime